Polymesh SDK Readme

 Polymesh version

-This release is compatible with Polymesh v6.3 and v7.0
+This release is compatible with Polymesh v7

 Getting Started